dgaydukov/cert-spring5/files/spring5.md

 ```
 Otherwise you will get error `@Bean method JavaConfig.myBFPP is non-static and returns an object assignable to Spring's BeanFactoryPostProcessor interface.
 This will result in a failure to process annotations such as @Autowired, @Resource and @PostConstruct within the method's declaring @Configuration class.
 Add the 'static' modifier to this method to avoid these container lifecycle issues; see @Bean javadoc for complete details.`
 Because BFPP objects must be instantiated very early in the container lifecycle, they can interfere with processing of annotations such as `@Autowired`, `@Value`, and `@PostConstruct` within @Configuration classes.
 To avoid these lifecycle issues, mark BFPP-returning @Bean methods as static.

-If you want to use both annotation and xml config you can do
+If you want to use both annotation and xml config you can do:
 * In case of `AnnotationConfigApplicationContext`, add `@ImportResource("app.xml")` to your `@Configuration` class.
 This annotation also helpful if you have `@SpringBootApplication` and want to import xml config
 * In case of `GenericXmlApplicationContext`, add `<context:annotation-config/>` to your xml file
 If you have multiple configs annotated with `@Configuration` you can use `@Import` to import one into another.
 Since now we are using component scanning, we don't need to explicitly define it.
 But is still can be useful in testing where you can have multiple configs.
 `@Import` - take list of classes, `@ImportResource` - take list of paths to xml or packages.
 When we have several beans with same type and name, they are evaluated in order in which we meet them and latest overwrite previous
 ```java
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;